darafferty/losito/docs/source/use_h5.rst

 USE_H5 operation
 ----------------

-The USE_H5 operation allows the use of an externally derived h5parm.
+The USE_H5 operation allows the use of an h5parm from a previous LoSiTo run or an external source, for example the calibration of a real measurement.
+When using an external source, the naming conventions in LoSiTo must be met.
+All corruptions are store in a solution-set ``'sol000'``.
+The name of the solution-table depends on the type of corruption that should be applied: ``'clock000'`` for clock delays, ``'clock001'`` for polarization misalignment, ``'tec000'`` for TEC and ``'rotationmeasure000'`` for ionospheric Faraday rotation.
+A direction axis containing all sources within the input sky model must be present.

 .. _use_h5_pars: